-(ii) Eighteen (18) months of clinical training in Family Medicine in the second and third year of study in centres formally recognized by the Faculty.

-(c) Stage III:

-- (i) One year of advanced training in Family Medicine in the fourth year of study at a primary care setting, either in a health clinic or university-based primary care clinic. - (ii) family case studies; - (iii) keeping of a Practice Diary of selected cases from his clinical training; and - (iv) research - (2) A candidate is required to maintain a log book throughout his/her period of study to document tasks undertaken. - (3) (a) No candidate shall be permitted to proceed to Stage II of the programme of study unless he/she has passed or been exempted from the Part I Examination. - (b) No candidate shall be permitted to proceed to Stage III of the programme of study unless he/she has passed the Part II Examination.
+- (ii) Eighteen (18) months of clinical training in Family Medicine in the second and third year of study in centres formally recognized by the Faculty. - (c) Stage III: - (i) One year of advanced training in Family Medicine in the fourth year of study at a primary care setting, either in a health clinic or university-based primary care clinic. - (ii) family case studies; - (iii) keeping of a Practice Diary of selected cases from his clinical training; and - (iv) research - (2) A candidate is required to maintain a training portfolio throughout his/her period of study to document tasks undertaken. - (3) (a) No candidate shall be permitted to proceed to Stage II of the programme of study unless he/she has passed or been exempted from the Part I Examination possesses a postgraduate qualification in Family Medicine or any qualifications of equivalent standard recognised by the Senate. - (b) No candidate shall be permitted to proceed to Stage III of the programme of study unless he/she has passed the Part II Examination.